DistopicMind/ServerlessImgAutotag/README.md

 # Lambda Functions implemented

-* `Auth` - Auth0 authorizer , with RS256 asymmetric alg and token verification against auto downloaded certificate on outh0 website.
+* `Auth` - Auth0 authorizer , with RS256 asymmetric alg and token verification against auto downloaded certificate from outh0 website.

 * `GetImages` - return all images for a current user.
 Ordered by createdAt descending